New Bedford pastor facing rape, kidnapping charges

 The Acushnet Avenue church holds prayer service twice a week.
 Perez’s name is featured on the mailbox out front.

-Those who work in the area say they have never spoken with Perez and they estimate that about 40-50 people typically take part in his prayer service.
+Those who work in the area say they have never spoken with Perez and they estimate that about 40 to 50 people typically take part in his prayer service.

-“I’ve seen him walk by but he doesn’t talk, he just keeps to himself,” a man who works next to the church said.
+“I’ve seen him walk by but he doesn’t talk, he just keeps to himself,” a man who works next to the church told 7NEWS.
 “People will say ‘hi’ but he just keeps walking.”

 Perez is being held behind bars pending a dangerousness hearing early next week.